fifthgear/fifthgear-raw/README.md

     }

 ##### Payments
-The Cart submit accepts two types of payment : Credit and Cash.
+The Cart submit accepts two types of payment : **Credit and Cash**.
+Cash transaction will automatically be loaded into Fifth Gear without requiring any credit card data.

-** Don't want Fifth Gear to process the order?
-Use a Cash transaction **

     "Payment": {
       "IsOnAccountPayment": "false",